Your LASIK Experience

 Cavanaugh Eye Center wants you to be comfortable with all aspects of your surgical procedure

-First, schedule a refractive consult appointment.
+Your first step will be to schedule a refractive consultation appointment.
 Dr. Cavanaugh or Dr. Jaynes along with one of our highly-trained surgical counselors will discuss all options with you.
 Your vision should be stable and co-existing conditions such as dry eye should be treated prior to consideration of refractive surgery.
-We may contact your regular eye doctor to verify the stability of your prescription.
 Contact lenses distort or warp the shape of the cornea and can make pre-operative measurements inaccurate.
 Because of this, it is very important that you discontinue contact lens wear prior to your pre-operative consult.
-Soft contact lens wearers need to be out of the lenses for at least one week and hard / gas permeable contact lens wearers need to be out of the lenses for a month plus an additional week for every decade of CL wear.
+Soft contact lens wearers need to be out of the lenses for at least one week and hard / gas permeable contact lens wearers need to be out of the lenses for a month plus an additional week for every decade of contact lens wear.
 Once accurate measurements are obtained at the consult, you may resume contact lens wear until the day before surgery.
 The consultation appointment will last about two hours and your eyes will be dilated.
-The visit will completely prepare you for surgery and will include exam, diagnostic testing and surgical counseling.
+The visit will completely prepare you for surgery and will include an exam, diagnostic testing and surgical counseling.

 Your LASIK Procedure